ddella/Kubernetes-Cluster/Prometheus/prometheus-stack.md

 helm repo update
 ```

+> [!WARNING]
+> Starting with version 16.0, the Prometheus chart requires Helm 3.7+ in order to install successfully.
+Please check your helm release before installation.

 # Install Prometheus
 I'll use `helm` to install Prometheus.
 If you don't have Helm installed, follow this quick tutorial [here](../helm.md)